 3. Wall-Mounted Faucet – This kind of faucet is built into an adjacent wall, so it is only an option for a “back against wall” freestanding soaker tub.
 This will have a faucet and two knobs.

 Many of the faucets come with a handheld shower or handheld shower wand.
+Check out The Bathtubber’s guide to bathtub faucets.
+And if you want to add a Zen-like feel to your bathroom, consider installing a waterfall bathtub filler.

 Cost of the Tub Filler